joejoe2/spring-jwt-template/README.md

 - `forget and reset password api`
 - `admin api` user activate/deactivate, change role, and getUserList
 - validation on `@RequestBody`
-- validation on service layer
+- `@RateLimit on user or ip` based on bucket token algorithm and redis

 we will use open-ssl to generate the private and public key for jwt.